• Skip to primary navigation

 • This "lid only" pie is made with less shortcrust pastry than a traditional pie, which makes it relatively healthier.

-• You can easily make this pie with leftover beef from roast beef dinner.
+• You can easily make this pie with leftover beef from a roast beef dinner.

-• It is easy to make with step-by-step instructions and pictures.
+• This steak pie recipe is easy to make with step-by-step instructions and pictures.

 • You can prepare the filling in advance.
-It tastes even better the day after!
+This Steak Pie tastes even better the day after!

 • The pastry is extremely crispy and delicious and also can be made a couple of days ahead.